-Some people seem to be born with a silver, golden even platinum spoon.
+Some people seem to be born with silver, golden, even platinum spoon.
 This would explain why some athletes get away clean with bags full of money despite a harrowing press image and low endorsement options.
 What else would explain how Tiger Woods got out of his own woods to top the Sports Illustrated list of 50 top-earning American athletes for the seventh straight year in arrow!
-After the jump are the top earning five American athletes for 2009, taking into account their salary, winnings, endorsements and appearance fees.
+After the jump is the top-earning five American athletes for 2009, taking into account their salary, winnings, endorsements, and appearance fees.

 1. Topping the list is golfer Tiger Woods ($90,508,16) whose winnings came to around $20,508,163 and earned a neat$70,000,000 in endorsements, despite being dropped by Gatorade, AT&T and Accenture.
 A $10 million FedEx Cup bonus, however ensure he regained his throne.

 2. Close on his heels (not too close, though) is yet another golfer Phil Mickelson ($61,660,757 ), who won $9,660,757 and then went on to make $52,000,000 in endorsements, which includes a Golfsmith and Phil-endorsed Callaway leading to a $1 million payout.